 The day will include refreshments, morning and afternoon tea plus lunch with your freshly baked bread.
 You may wish to bring a plate to share.
 Could you please inform Stephanie of what food you will bring for catering purposes: firstname.lastname@example.org or phone (02) 4842 8149.

 You are asked to wear comfortable clothes and solid shoes and you may like to bring an apron.
 The venue is Mangiri, a bushland retreat at Mongarlowe which is a half hour drive from Braidwood.
 See http://www.phion.com.au/index.php

-Keep an eye out during July for the launch of Fair Food Week (10 – 19 October 2014).
+Keep an eye out during August for events being held during Fair Food Week (10 – 19 October 2014).

 Urban Agriculture Australia is convening again to develop an urban food growing display and associated information sessions at Floriade 2014 (13 September – 12 October 2014).

 Prefer to buy your wine from good local producers ?
 Local Murrumbateman winemaker Sarah Collingwood (Four Winds vineyard) has developed a website showing which wine labels are, in fact, the ‘in house’ brands of the ‘Colesworths’ duopoly – remembering that these may also be sold through their many and various retail liquor stores and hotels.
 Check out the list and background information at www.whomakesmywine.com.au

 If you would like to join Slow Food go to the following link http://www.slowfood.com/joinus/membership/australia or contact us at email@example.com